renna-sab/drupal-project/README.md

 * This is using the `packages.drupal.org` **staging server** as the source of secure TUF metadata.
 The staging server is in heavy development and might need to be refreshed from time to time.
 Expect bugs!
 * `drupal/core`, and other packages prefixed with `drupal/core-`, are NOT protected by TUF.
 That's because they are exposed by `packagist.org`, which doesn't support TUF.
 * TUF is meant to work silently, in the background.
 Under normal usage, you shouldn't really know it's there.
 If you pass the `-vvv` flag to Composer commands, though, you will see TUF outputting debugging information.
 TUF's debugging output is prefixed with `[TUF]`.
+* At the moment, PHP-TUF **significantly slows down Composer's performance** and increases its memory usage.
+It's like a flashback to the days of Composer 1.x.
+I recommend you give PHP a _minimum_ of 1 GB of RAM, and be prepared to make a cup of coffee while Composer does its work.

 ### Supported Modules & Themes